-Windows 10 is the newest Operating System from Microsoft.
-It is absolutely important for all the users to upgrade to Windows 10.
-This urgency can be judged from Microsoft’s offer of upgrading to Windows 10 for free.
-This offer is available for Windows 7/8/8.1 users for the next one year.
+Windows 10 is Microsoft’s newest Operating System.
+It is absolutely important for all users to upgrade to Windows 10.
+This urgency can be judged by Microsoft’s offer to upgrade to Windows 10 for free.
+This offer is available for Windows 7/8/8.1 users for the next year.

-Recently, we shared a guide on how to enable upgrade notifications of Windows 10 if it’s not coming up for you.
-The beauty of upgrading to Windows 10 is that you can always rollback to your previous Operating System without losing your data if you are not satisfied with Windows 10.
+We recently shared a guide on how to enable upgrade notifications on Windows 10 if it’s not coming up for you.
+The beauty of upgrading to Windows 10 is that you can always rollback your previous Operating System without losing your data if you are not satisfied with Windows 10.

 But I don’t want Windows 10 at all?

 If you are quite satisfied with your current Operating System and do not even want to test drive Windows 10, you may want to block and disable the upgrade of your Windows to Windows 10.
 One important thing to note here is that you don’t need to disable Windows Update in order to prevent Windows 10 from downloading and installing.
 There are other simpler ways by which you can get rid of the Windows 10 upgrade notifications which we will discuss in this article.

 Getting rid of Windows 10 upgrade notifications